 Local Economy.
-The City of Page depends on the recreational businesses that serve the visitors that pass through our City during the summer months.
-The National Park Service estimates that the Page/Lake Powell area received around 3.5 million visitors in 2021, up 46% over 2020 numbers.
-This is reflection of moving toward the end of the Covid-19 pandemic numbers and their effect on tourism for the Page area.
+The City of Page depends on the recreational businesses that serve the visitors that pass through our city during the summer months.
+The National Park Service estimates that the Page/Lake Powell area received around 5.2 million visitors in 2023, up 60% over 2021 numbers.
 Lake Powell is the center of recreational opportunities for Page.
 The lake has 1,960 miles of shoreline, which is longer than the entire West Coast of the continental United States.
-Although the City of Page itself has an estimated population of 7,531, it services the needs of its surrounding communities including an additional 45,000 people within a 75-mile radius.
+Although the City of Page itself has an estimated population of 7,320 in 2023, it serves the needs of its surrounding communities including an additional 45,000 people within a 75-mile radius.

 Since the closure of the Salt River Project Navajo Generating Station (NGS) on November 18, 2019, the tourism service businesses have provided stability and contributions to the Page economy.
-Many of these businesses host only seasonal employment jobs that run the months from March through November.
-We are very grateful to the businesses that have made efforts to remain open and to serve, not only the tourism community, but the local community as well.
+Many of these businesses host only seasonal employment jobs that run the months from March through